amalojer-wk/archer-pm/README.md

 ### Compressing a directory into a package

 To create a package from a directory please specify the directory path, this option will automatically calculate the checksum.
+Important note, the directory used must be a valid language code, i.e. en-US.
 <b>NOTE:</b> No validation is performed as to whether a valid package's contents will exist in this directory, so ensure that the directory contains a valid package's files.

 This example compresses a directory called 'package_dir' into a package file called 'package.zip'